 Mr. Femi Otedola

-“Obi confirmed that the AMCON board met last Thursday and approved the transfer of the businessman’s assets as well as undisclosed cash to AMCON as full payment and final settlement of Otedola's liabilities.
+In the deal ratified by the AMCON board, Otedola had transferred his assets as well as an undisclosed sum of cash to AMCON as full and final settlement for his liabilities.